24-25 June, 2019

 When: 24-25 June, 2019.
 Add to your Google Calendar.

-Requirements: Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed below).
+Requirements: Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that can join wireless networks.
 They are also required to abide by Software Carpentry's Code of Conduct.

 Accessibility: We are committed to making this workshop accessible to everybody.
 The workshop organizers have checked that: